JakeGads/R/Homeworks/Homework 5/README.md

 [1] 2147483647
 ```

-that means we have to double that number when accounting for the negatives
+that means we have to double that number when accounting for the negatives, there are no options to set `.Machine$integer.min`

 #### Doubles